DamnWidget/anaconda/README.md

 #### Bug Hunting

-Did you found a bug and you know how to fixit?
+Did you found a bug and you know how to fix it?
 First of all, thank you very much.
 You just have to report the bug as a new issue, fork the repository, make your changes and send a new pull request.

 #### Feature Implementor

-So you thougth about a new killer feature to iplement in Anaconda?.
+So you thougth about a new killer feature to implement in Anaconda?.
 Great!.
 Open an issue tagged as "Feature" and we will discuss it with you.

 #### Mac OS X machine donator